scornejob/scornejob/TEMPLATE.md

 I'm a Sound Engineer, and as such, I started working on maintenance for audio equipment at Canal 13 in Chile.
 By circumstances, I moved internally, and stated playing with network equipment and open source (mostly on linux) a lot.
-So much, that I decided to study again Computer Engineering.
+So much, that I decided to study again, this time, Computer Engineering.

 When I was about to finish my second career, I moved to the ALMA telescope.
 There, I became a member of the team in charge of organizing the proposal review process -fancy name to select which projects to observe each year-.